Spoiler Alert: Conquerwild chose the Light My Fire BPA Free 8-Piece Meal Kit as the best backpacking mess kit overall!!

-- It’s the most affordable mess kit on this list!
+- Most affordable mess kit on this list!

-- Includes a separate fork, knife and spoon as opposed to a spork.
+- Includes separate fork, knife and spoon as opposed to a spork.

-- It’s dishwasher and microwave safe (I DO NOT recommend putting any type of plastic into the microwave).
+- Dishwasher and microwave safe (I DO NOT recommend putting any type of plastic into the microwave).

-- There are no pots, cutting boards or anything that can be used for heavy duty cooking.
+- No pots, cutting boards or any tools for heavy duty cooking.

-- The mesh bag does not protect this kit from the elements of nature.
+- Mesh bag doesn’t protect this kit from the elements of nature.

-Wealers Unique Complex Messware Kit – Best For Larger Groups
+Wealers Unique Complex Messware Kit – Best Mess Kit For Large Groups

 - 4 plates (8.5” in diameter)